AARP Eye Center

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 This is just unfair: As people get older, allergy symptoms tend to decline as our immune systems become less reactive with age.
-But our changing climate is robbing us of this natural protection, says allergist Neeta Ogden, M.D., spokesperson for the AAFA and a member of AAFA's Medical Scientific Councill.
-Not only will we continue to suffer symptoms, or even see them get worse, but ”with longer, more intense seasons, older adults can actually develop allergies for the first time in their lives,” she says.
-Currently, about 16 percent of adults over the age of 65 have been treated for hay fever, according to a 2019 CDC report, though there’s evidence it’s underrecognized and undertreated in those over age 60.
+But our changing climate is robbing us of this natural protection, says allergist Neeta Ogden, M.D., spokesperson for the AAFA and a member of AAFA’s Medical Scientific Council.
+Not only will we continue to suffer symptoms, or even see them get worse, but “with longer, more intense seasons, older adults can actually develop allergies for the first time in their lives,” she says.

 Don’t let allergy season catch you by surprise this year.
 Here are seven smart pieces of advice from experts about surviving the watery-eyes, stuffy-nose, congestion-filled months ahead.